President Zelensky says ‘we’re giving away our best people to be treated as equals’

 “Thousands of people killed, two revolutions, one war, and five days of full scale invasion by the Russian Federation.”

-It comes after mass shelling has hit the city of Kharkiv earlier today, killing dozens of people and injuring hundreds more.
+It comes after mass shelling hit the city of Kharkiv earlier today, killing dozens of people and injuring hundreds more.

+The strikes arrived on the same day that peace talks began between delegates from Russia and Ukraine on the Belarusian border.

 Reflecting on the tragic event, Zelensky said: “Today we are giving away our people to defend our values.